 Strawberry allergies affect a small portion of the population.
 Symptoms of an allergic reaction can include hives, swelling, and difficulty breathing.

-If you suspect that you may have a strawberry allergy, consult your healthcare provider for guidance.
+If you suspect that you may have a strawberry allergy, consult your provider for guidance.

 Pesticide Residues